william-hw01/UROP_AutoProj/README.md

 Version 0.2.3 Generalise the code

 Version 0.3.0 Created auto_AP2.py, which usesa different approach, mainly focusing on this program from now on

+Version 0.3.1 iterate to ask question to AI when error occur